measurify/model-registry/README.md

     }

 In creating a new model, we have to provide information about the **name** of the model, the current **status** of maturity of the model (*training*, *test*, *production*), the list of **datasets** used to train or test the model, the **visibility** of the model (*public* or *private*), the list of **users** who can access the primvate model, the list of **metadata** name-value pairs to describe the model, and the list of **tags** to categorize the model.

+Tags and metadata names are stored by the registry in order to build a folksonomy from the data inserted by users.

 After the creation, we receive from the registry a JSON object describing the model with a unique **id** that we can use to identify the model in subsequent calls.